-- See: behavioural needs, Rabbit Housing Advice (PDF 280KB) and Keeping rabbits indoors (PDF 140KB)
+See: behavioural needs, Rabbit Housing Advice (PDF 280KB) and Keeping rabbits indoors (PDF 140KB)

-- Living in draughty/damp/hot/poorly ventilated/dirty environments can cause suffering and illness
+Living in draughty/damp/hot/poorly ventilated/dirty environments can cause suffering and illness

-Constant access to safe hiding places to escape if feeling afraid.
+Provide constant access to safe hiding places to escape if feeling afraid.
 Rabbits need to hide from things that scare them.

-- Regular (ideally constant) access to suitable toileting places.
+- Rabbit's need regular (ideally constant) access to suitable toileting places.
 If providing litter trays use newspaper, hay/straw, shredded paper and/or natural wood or paper-based non-clumping, non-expanding cat litter.

-- Regularly cleaned housing and toilet areas.
+- Regularly clean their housing and toilet areas.

-- Transporting in a comfortable and safe manner.
-Put familiar smelling items in carriers/new environments to help feel at ease.
+- Transport rabbits in a comfortable and safe manner.
+Put familiar smelling items in carriers/new environments to help them feel at ease.
 See Transporting rabbits (PDF 458KB).

-- The size/temperature of anywhere they’re left (including vehicles) to be appropriate.
+- The size/temperature of anywhere they’re left (including vehicles) needs to be appropriate.